mathis-emaille/lite-table/README.md

 ### HTML Structure

-- Add `lite-datatable` class to your table container
+- Add `lite-table` class to your table container
 - Add `filtered` class to columns that need filter dropdowns
 - Add `date-range` class for columns that need date range pickers (from/to)
-- Include `lite-datatable-filters` div for filter controls
+- Include `lite-table-filters` div for filter controls
-- Include `lite-datatable-container` div for better table scrolling
+- Include `lite-table-container` div for better table scrolling
-- Include `lite-datatable-footer` div with `tableInfo` div for pagination
+- Include `lite-table-footer` div with `tableInfo` div for pagination

 ### Supported Column Types